evoandroidevo/PyAutoDeployHook/README.md

 deactivate
 ```
 Edit webhook.service to have the right path and user
-also edit myserver.py to have the correct webhook on sendurl=""

 after the edits are done you can test with